sdarlington/sdarlington.github.io/content/posts/2010-11-08-japan-kamikochi.md

 <iframe allowfullscreen="" frameborder="0" height="500" loading="lazy" mozallowfullscreen="" msallowfullscreen="" oallowfullscreen="" src="https://www.flickr.com/photos/stephendarlington/5094350928/player/" webkitallowfullscreen="" width="333"></iframe>

 Even without more macaque’s there was still plenty to see.
+The mountains, the autumn foliage[^2], the greens and reds contrasting with the blue sky.
+Really beautiful.

+<iframe allowfullscreen="" frameborder="0" height="500" loading="lazy" mozallowfullscreen="" msallowfullscreen="" oallowfullscreen="" src="https://www.flickr.com/photos/stephendarlington/5093751393/player/" webkitallowfullscreen="" width="333"></iframe>

+By the time I got back to the bus terminal it was pretty much dark.
+It had remained pretty much fine the whole day.
+I’m really glad I made it.

+[^1]: Mountains hiding, of course, had already become [a bit of a theme for this trip](/travel/japan-mount-fuji.html).
-The mountains, the autumn foliage (([Marge](http://www.snpp.com/episodes/4F05.html): Next to Spring and Winter, Fall is my absolute favorite season.
+[^2]: [Marge](http://www.snpp.com/episodes/4F05.html): Next to Spring and Winter, Fall is my absolute favorite season.
  Just look at all this beautiful foilage.
  Lisa: It’s not “foilage,” mom, it’s “foliage.”
 Foo-liage.
 Marge: That’s what I said, foilage.
 It doesn’t take a nucular scientist
  to pronounce foilage.
- Lisa: \[growls\])), the greens and reds contrasting with the blue sky.
-Really beautiful.

-<iframe allowfullscreen="" frameborder="0" height="500" loading="lazy" mozallowfullscreen="" msallowfullscreen="" oallowfullscreen="" src="https://www.flickr.com/photos/stephendarlington/5093751393/player/" webkitallowfullscreen="" width="333"></iframe>

-By the time I got back to the bus terminal it was pretty much dark.
-It had remained pretty much fine the whole day.
-I’m really glad I made it.
-[^1]: Mountains hiding, of course, had already become [a bit of a theme for this trip](/travel/japan-mount-fuji.html).
+ Lisa: \[growls\]